Notes on the Linear Algebraic View of Regularity Lemmas: Low Rank Approximation

 This theorem is deeply related to the singular value decomposition (SVD), but it does not require the full machinery of the SVD to show that this matrix $\Ahat$ exists.
-Indeed, it can be computed by the following simple greedy algorithm:
+We can use the following simple greedy algorithm:

 \DontPrintSemicolon

 Correctness of Algorithm \ref{alg:vlra} is easy: if and when it halts, it is precisely the definition of the norm $F[1]$ that

 So it remains to prove the rank bound.
 In each round we add a rank-1 matrix to $\Ahat$, which means that we only need to argue that the algorithm always halts within $<\eps^{-2}$ iterations of its main loop.
 The idea here is to use $\|A - \Ahat\|_F^2$ as a potential function, which will change each time we update $\Ahat \gets \Ahat+Q$.
 Notice that: \begin{itemize} \item Initially $\Ahat = 0$, so the potential starts at $\|A\|_F^2$. \item Potential must remain nonnegative at all times, since it is measured by a norm. \item Since $Q$ is a projection of $A - \Ahat$, it is orthogonal to $A - \widehat{A} - Q$ (under Frobenius inner product), which means we have the identity